 Our congregation is incredibly diverse.

-We have members who have been Baptist for seventy-five years.
-We have folks who have never considered attending a church before coming to First United.
 Our pews are filled with people who grew up Methodist, Lutheran, Pentecostal, Jehovah’s Witness, Jewish, Quaker, Catholic, unchurched, atheist, and more.
-On any given week, you’ll find people who have never been anything but Christian and people who aren’t even sure they are comfortable calling themselves Christians.
+Some individuals have never considered attending a church before coming to First United.
+Others find us after being wounded by, growing out of or moving away from other faith experiences.
+On any given week, you’ll find people here who have never been anything but Christian and people who aren’t even sure they are comfortable calling themselves Christians.

 … the Bible should be taken seriously, but not literally.

 … God is still speaking, both through Scripture and in our daily lives.

 … God’s grace is available to all people.

 … no creed or religion can contain the whole truth of God.